Skydeke/isaac_ros_cumotion/README.md

 - **[curobo_ros](https://github.com/Lab-CORO/curobo_ros)** — the ROS wrapping of
   cuRobo that much of this repository's ROS-side integration is derived from.
 - **[MoveIt Task Constructor](https://github.com/moveit/moveit_task_constructor)
-  (PickNik Robotics)** — the stage/container architecture used by this repo's task constructor (`curobo_task_constructor/`): generators/propagators/ connectors, serial/alternatives/fallbacks/independent containers, interface-adjacency validation, and the plan/rank/execute lifecycle all
+  ** — the stage/container architecture used by this repo's
+  task constructor (`curobo_task_constructor/`): generators/propagators/
+  connectors, serial/alternatives/fallbacks/independent containers,
+  interface-adjacency validation, and the plan/rank/execute lifecycle all